ExitValue.ai

 Quanta Services Sets the Public Comp Anchor

-Quanta Services (PWR) is the cleanest public comparable for utility services M&A, trading at 12-18x EBITDA.
-Quanta has been the most acquisitive consolidator in the sector for two decades, and their disclosed acquisition multiples are a useful real-world benchmark: tuck-in acquisitions of regional T&D contractors typically run 5-8x EBITDA, while platform-quality businesses with national coverage command 8-12x.
+Quanta Services (PWR) is the cleanest public comparable for utility services M&A, trading at platform-tier earnings multiples.
+Quanta has been the most acquisitive consolidator in the sector for two decades, and their disclosed acquisition multiples are a useful real-world benchmark: tuck-in acquisitions of regional T&D contractors typically run platform-tier earnings multiples, while platform-quality businesses with national coverage command 8-12x.

 MYR Group, MasTec's utility segment, and Primoris all transact at similar levels.
 The 12-18x public multiple compresses meaningfully when applied to private SMB targets because of liquidity discount, customer concentration risk, and integration complexity.